-Translating for missionaries earned me a scholarship - Dr Mutua 16
+Translating for missionaries earned me a scholarship - Dr Mutua

-- 6 PRSK partners with Trends Insight For Africa to launch state of industry report - 7 Regional PR professional bodies revive EAPRA - 8 Women in communication winning big in Kenya - 8 Grayling PR shuts down operations in Kenya - 9 Global Alliance launches Global Ethics Month - 10 Oguna: I was forced to repeat Class 4 because I couldn't speak in Kiswahili - 13 Office gossip: indicates failed personal brand reputation management - 14 Public participation: Key to improved national values - 16 Translating for missionaries earned me a scholarship Dr Mutua - 19 The Imposter Syndrome - 21 Positive aspects of inspiring others - Be inspired to seek your passion - 23 John Obiko's Battle with GBS: The Audacity of Medical Hope in our Lives - 26 A New Era: Weaving Sustainability into Communications - 27 Adopting value driven frameworks in public relations to enhance integrity - 28 Broaden your minds, there are lots of jobs out there - 29 PR is a critical component for of organisational success - 30 Late President Moi and Moi University
+- 6 PRSK partners with Trends Insight For Africa to launch state of industry report - 7 Regional PR professional bodies revive EAPRA - 7 Edelman now sets shop in Kenya after acquiring Gina Din - 8 Women in communication winning big in Kenya - 3 Grayling PR shuts down operations in Kenya - 9 Global Alliance launches Global Ethics Month - 10 Oguna: I was forced to repeat Class 4 because I couldn't speak in Kiswahili - 12 An outlook of Public Relations in 2020 - 13 Office gossip: a symptom of failed personal brand reputation management - 14 Public Participation an opportunity to tap into the public reservoir - 16 Translating for missionaries earned me a scholarship Dr Mutua - 19 If you want to be the boss, you got to change your game and act the part - 20 PR departments must take the lead in disseminating information about Corona Virus - 21 What comes next after inspiration - 22 Don't give fear a chance in pursuit of your passion - 24 Government to come up with guidelines on corporate social investment

-- 31 How can a PR professional survive after a job loss? - 32 Secrets that define captains of the industry: Electric heater analogy - 33 Symbiosis: Journalists and PR Officers should work together - 34 It's time to overhaul journalism and communication training - 36 Why Public Relations is a necessary good - 37 Why branding is a critical PR function for organizations - 38 Connecting Behavioural Science With How People Communicate - 39 The Case of the Mutuas in Public Relations 2020 and beyond - 43 Want to be an excellent speaker?
-Build your vocabulary or borrow from Malcom X - 44 How prepared are you to handle crisis? - 48 The importance of Data Analysis and Analytics in Public Relations - 49 Importance of communication in corporate governance
+- 27 Adopting value driven frameworks in public relations to enhance integrity - 29 Adopting value driven frameworks in public relations to enhance integrity - 32 Late President Moi and Moi University - 33 How to survive after losing a job - 36 It's time to overhaul journalism and communication training - 37 Why Public Relations is a necessary evil - 37 Branding, an extremely crital PR function - 38 Connecting behavioural science with how people communicate - 39 The Mutuas are an inspiration to PR - 45 Want to be an excellent speaker?
+Build your vocabulary or borrow from Malcom X - 48 How prepared are you to handle crisis? - 52 The importance of data analysis and analytics in Public Relations - 53 Importance of communication in corporate governance - 56 Sports bonanza to boost Kenya's profile in 2020